 Most reputable lenders will require a waiting period of at least two (2) years after your Chapter 7 Bankruptcy discharge to consider you for a mortgage, and any who offer more favorable terms should be scrutinized.
 Certain types of loans like Federal Housing Administration (FHA) loans may take less time, while “jumbo” loans may require up to seven (7) years of waiting.
 Chapter 13 Bankruptcy waiting periods are generally shorter, requiring just four (4) years from the filing of the Bankruptcy petition to be considered for a mortgage.

 As we have demonstrated, the answer to the question of ‘does bankruptcy clear mortgage debt’ is very often ‘yes.’
 When you are trying to figure out how to issues related to your mortgage and bankruptcy, you will need a lawyer with specific experience on bankruptcy in Texas and who has the right knowledge and resources to help you.
-Contact the Law Offices of Seth Kretzer today to discuss your bankruptcy concerns.
+Contact the Law Offices of Kretzer and Volberding P.C. today to discuss your bankruptcy concerns.